yongsongH/yongsongH.github.io/_pages/includes/others.md

 We ([Laboratory for Image Information Communications](http://www.iic.ecei.tohoku.ac.jp/index.html)@Tohoku Dai, led by [Prof. Shinichiro Omachi](http://www.iic.ecei.tohoku.ac.jp/~machi/index-j.html) and [Prof. Tomo Miyazaki](https://tomomiyazaki.github.io/)) are always looking for rotation/capstone students, on-site/remote visitors, and post-docs with enthusiasm for AI in medical image processing, IR imaging, real-world driving image processing, remote sensing image analysis, AI in finance, pattern recognition and analysis.
 We are mostly AI algorithm-oriented.

-If you are interested, please email your full CV to us for consideration.
+If you are interested, please email your complete CV to us for consideration.
 In addition to your CV, including details such as a list of ***publications, academic achievements or awards, language proficiency***, and a copy of your ***academic transcript*** would be highly appreciated.
 While we may not be able to respond to every inquiry, we will carefully review your application and reach out as soon as possible if we find a good match for our team.
 Thank you for your attention!

 **Useful Links:**